 At age 58, on May 27 1949 he died of a heart attack.

 Ripley’s ideas and legacy live on in Ripley Entertainment, a company bearing his name and owned since 1985 by the Jim Pattison Group

 It was said that he received more mail than the President of the United States.

 Visiting Ripley’s Believe it or Not Orlando – Is It Suitable for Kids?

-The great thing about Ripley’s museums that they have exhibits for all ages.
+The great thing about Ripley’s museums is that they have exhibits for all ages.

 The rooms are filled with info that will not only fill your mind with trivia but also history and culture.

-Of course seeing the most largest, smallest, widest, loudest and anything that is extreme is definitely their speciality.
+Of course seeing the most largest, smallest, widest, loudest and anything that is extreme is definitely their specialty.

 Tallest Man in the World – measure your height